coolap69/fundamentals/README.md

 # WDI-Fundamentals

-This repo is for the WDI-fundamentals Memory Game project before starting General Assembly WDI-Remote
+This repo is for the WDI-fundamentals Memory Game project before starting General Assembly WDI-Remote.

+Created By: Eric Stermer

-Final Project
+# Final Project

 Each unit assignment will build towards your final project, where you'll code a web browser based memory game.
 You'll use HTML, CSS and JavaScript to build the game, unit by unit!